-Perhaps you have noticed that your inventory has developed some quirks – too much of one thing, or not enough of another.
+Perhaps you have noticed that your inventory has developed some quirks – too much of one thing, or not enough of another?
 Or maybe you have a huge rush on coffee and muffins in the morning, but everyone wants sandwiches or cookies in the afternoon?
-These are things you can analyse through the lens of BI to gain actionable insights into your customer purchase behaviour.
+These are things you can analyse through the lens of BI to gain actionable insights into customer purchasing behaviour.
 Make sure you are able to meet customer needs or try developing attractive promotions at the right time that will drive business.

-Business intelligence can be the product of AI algorithms, enriched data and/or amazing third party solutions.
+Business intelligence can be the product of AI algorithms, enriched data and/or amazing third-party solutions.
 There are many vendors out there who offer scalable and affordable solutions that will fit your business, no matter the size.
-If a third party system is not in your budget right now, you can even gather a certain amount of this type of intelligence on your own.
+If a third-party system is not in your budget right now, you can even gather a certain amount of this type of intelligence on your own.
 The overall goal is to build a data strategy and learn how to generate insights in an easy and understandable way.

 Your in-house transactions are data-rich and offer great opportunities for insight.
 These can be divided into owned data and externally sourced data.